 “Cats.
 Cats.
 Cats.”
 Sylph had begun to mutter under his breath like a lunatic.

-A soft meow could be heard from behind him, he whipped towards the sound of the cat and noticed another two more different colored cats appearing out from the dark.
+A soft meow could be heard from behind him; he whipped towards the sound of the cat and noticed two more different colored cats appearing out from the dark.

-“Where did all these cat’s come from?”
-Kiyro stepped back a couple of steps, but stopped shortly when he heard the sound of more cat’s behind him.
-He was cornered from all sides and was not sure where to go next.
+“Where did all these cats come from?”
+Kiyro stepped back a couple of steps but stopped short when he heard more cat’s behind him.
+He was cornered from all sides and unsure where to go next.

 “We should run.
 These monsters are trying to kill us all!”
-Sylph stated with a bit of hysteria in his voice.
+Sylph said with a bit of hysteria in his voice.
 “I can’t die like this.
 I’m too young and pretty.”

 “Don’t scream in my ears.
 You’re not helping me right now.”
 Kiyro covered the ear that Sylph yelled in.
-He scanned around trying to find an exit.
+Then, he scanned around, trying to find an exit.
 “Where is the next one located?”
 He asked in a hurried tone.
-Already the amount of cats were exponentially increasing by the second and were making him slightly uncomfortable.
+The number of cats was already exponentially increasing by the second, making him slightly uncomfortable.

 The map on his Alive gear zoomed towards the next destination leading him slightly into the dark woods away from the park.

-With quick-steps, Kiyro walked forward.
-The cats parted ways for him to pass, and they followed right behind him.
-Some of them were close to his heels as Kiyro tried his best not to trip on them.
-Like a dog following its master, the cats too walked in unison with him towards his destination.
+With quick steps, Kiyro walked forward.
+The cats parted ways for him to pass and followed right behind him.
+Some of them were close to his heels as Kiyro tried not to trip them.
+Then, like a dog following its master, the cats walked in unison with him towards his destination.

 Kiyro wasn’t so sure why the large group of cats were even there.
-In the beginning it unnerved him having so many around him, but when they did nothing, he felt oddly comfortable.
-At least he didn’t feel like he was completely alone anymore.
+In the beginning, it unnerved him to have so many around him, but when they did nothing, he felt oddly comfortable.
+At least he didn’t feel like he was utterly alone anymore.

-Once again the wind began to blow softly like a high pitch whistling sound.
+Once again, the wind began to blow softly like a high-pitched whistling sound.
 The leaves rustled, and the soft sound of his feet landing on leaves made crunching sounds.
-Out of the corner of his eyes, he saw shadows darting from out of his visions.
-From left to right, more than one darted around him.
+Then, he saw shadows darting out of his visions.
+From left to right, more than one flashed around him.

-A full chorus of alarm from cats burst around him startling him.
-The cats hissed and arched their back as they all faced towards the direction of the moving shadows.
-A couple even flipped backwards in fright as they screamed and hissed in anger.
+A full chorus of alarm from cats burst around him, startling him.
+The cats hissed and arched their back as they all faced the direction of the moving shadows.
+A couple flipped backward in fright as they screamed and hissed in anger.

 Another dark humanoid shadow ran by and blended back into the darkness.

 “Don’t you see them?”
 Kiyro whispered.
 His steps became light and weary as he walked into the dark forest.
-His only source of light was from his Alive gear that was casting out a small bubble effect of light around him.
+His only light source was from the Alive gear, casting out a small bubble effect of light around him.

 Kiyro shook his head.
 “No. Can’t you see there’s something else besides the cats?”

 Sylph cocked his head in confusion, “I only see cats.
 Are you sure you’re not hallucinating?
 Do you have a case of schizophrenia?
 Give me a second while I look up your medical files.
-If I’m right we need to go get you to a mental hospital as soon as possible.
+If I’m right, we need to get you to a mental hospital as soon as possible.
 I have already searched up and am ready to go.”
-His eyes glazed over as he was looking for all the information that he needed.
+His eyes glazed over as he looked for all the needed information.

 “I’m fine.
 I don’t have any mental illness or anything like that.”
 Kiyro rolled his eyes.
 He didn’t mind the help but to be sent to a mental hospital over something like this was something he did not want to go for.

 In moments, Sylph came back to reality.
 “I was hoping you had some kind of mental instability.
 I was ready to push the call in seconds.”
-He pouted and ruffled his feathers.
-“I don’t know what you’re seeing, but your health seems to be top notch.
-You have no fatigue, you’ve got your recommended sleep for the day, and had all the calorie intake that you need as well.
+Instead, he pouted and ruffled his feathers.
+“I don’t know what you’re seeing, but your health seems top-notch.
+You have no fatigue, you’ve got your recommended sleep for the day, and you also have all the calorie intake that you need.
 I don’t get it.”

 “Fine.”
 Kiyro let out a breath of dissatisfaction.
-“There quick, transparent, and look humanoid.
-If I were to describe in short phrases, they are Shadow people.”
+“They’re quick, transparent, and look humanoid.
+But, if I were to describe them in short phrases, they are Shadow people.”

-The chorus of cat’s meowing intensified.
-They darted around in-between each other as if they were chasing something that only they could see.
+The chorus of the cat’s meowing intensified.
+The cats darted in and out as if they were chasing something only they could see.
 It was like a game of tag between the cat and whatever the cats were chasing.
-Kiyro could at times see the shadow people darting in and out from the edge of his vision.
-Other times, there were nothing there.
+Kiyro could sometimes see the shadow people darting in and out from the edge of his vision.
+Other times, there was nothing there.

-“I got something.”
-Sylph stated in excitement.
+“I got something,” Sylph stated in excitement.
 “This might actually sound very farfetched to me.
-In actuality, it sounds too illogical.”
+But, in actuality, it sounds too illogical.”

 “What is it?”
 Kiyro asked.

-“Well I had a large variety of different hits on shadow people.
+“Well, I had a large variety of hits on shadow people.
 There’s one in specific detail where it’s more supernatural.
 I thought going towards this definition of Shadow people makes more sense than the other ones that I found.
 Here goes.”
-Sylph breathed in loudly, “Shadow people implies that the person or entity that appears shadow-like and is not solid but like what a shadow is; dark, transparent, and fleeting.
-Apparently it seems that these shadow people have been seen worldwide by different races from around the world.
+Sylph breathed in loudly, “Shadow people imply that the person or entity that appears shadow-like and is not solid but like what a shadow is; dark, transparent, and fleeting.
+Apparently, it seems that these shadow people have been seen worldwide by different races from around the world.
 Some say they are spirits that cannot move on to the other side.”